-I came across this “story” (below) many many years ago and thought it was pretty representative of how communications can get garbled as things move up the chain of command.
+I came across this “story” called “In The Beginning” many many years ago and thought it was pretty representative of how communications can get garbled as things move up the chain of command.
+I have had participants in workshops try to read it out loud, having never seen it before, and they and the other people just begin to giggle at first and then to laugh out loud.
+It IS really funny as well as representative.

-Top management may think they know what is happening down in the organization but that is really a myth, unless they are doing things like MBWA (from Tom Peters, “Managing by Wandering Around”).
-Frankly, I have always liked that approach – talking to the people who are actually doing the work to see what they need to improve and to see how things are going.
+Top management may think they know what is happening down in the organization but that is really a myth and not close to reality, unless they are actively moving out and about away from their desks and doing things like MBWA (from Tom Peters, “Managing by Wandering Around”).
+Frankly, I have always liked the MBWA approach – talking to the people who are actually doing the work to see what they need to improve and to see how things are going — and used to use that a LOT when I was doing the management consulting part of the business process improvement process.

-So, the real issue is one of understanding the perspective of the employee and their view of the world and work.
+The real issue is one of understanding the perspective of the employee and their view of the world and and their view of their work.
 Engaging employees and enlisting their energies is very difficult if the level of understanding and trust is low.
 The gaps can be real!
+A recent stat found that 35% of US workers would choose to forgo their raise if their boss would be fired — that is really startling!

 So, here is a story about one way these gaps between organizational reality and the perspective of the workers can be shaped by management: